JasonDube/HEIDIC_V3/DOCS/HEIDIC/HEIDIC_VS_CPP.md

 ## Conclusion

-HEIDIC is not a replacement for C++ in all scenarios, but for **building game engines**, it provides:
+HEIDIC is not a replacement for C++ in all scenarios, but for **game development** (both engine and game logic), it provides:

-1. **Faster Development**: Game engine-focused syntax and built-in ECS
+1. **Faster Development**: Game-focused syntax and built-in ECS
 2. **Better Safety**: Type checking and compile-time guarantees
 3. **Same Performance**: Compiles to efficient C++ code
 4. **Modern Workflow**: Hot reload and integrated tooling
-5. **Clear Separation**: Engine code vs game logic
+5. **Unified Language**: Use the same language for both engine and game code

-If you're **building a game engine**, HEIDIC gives you the power of C++ with the productivity of a higher-level language.
-It's designed for writing the engine itself - the rendering pipeline, ECS framework, resource systems, and other core engine components - not for scripting gameplay logic on top of an existing engine.
+If you're **building a game engine or writing game logic**, HEIDIC gives you the power of C++ with the productivity of a higher-level language.
+It's optimized for engine development (rendering pipelines, ECS frameworks, resource systems) but can also be used for gameplay code, AI, and other game systems.
+Unlike lightweight scripting languages, HEIDIC is a full compiled language suitable for both engine and game development.